Hurricanes and the Oil and Natural Gas Industry Preparations

 The revised wind, wave and water current measurements ("metocean" data) prompted API to reassess its Recommended Practices (RPs) for industry operations in the region.

-API in the past year has issued several new standards that improve structural design and assessment considerations for Gulf hurricanes.
+API recently issued several new standards that improve structural design and assessment considerations for Gulf hurricanes.
 These include:

 Recommended Practice 2A-WSD, Planning, Designing, and Construction Fixed Offshore Platforms - Working Stress Design, which serves as a guide for the design and construction of new fixed offshore platforms and for the relocation of existing platforms used for the drilling, development, production, and storage of hydrocarbons in offshore areas.